google/gsocguides/pages/student/07-being_turned_down.md

 "This story is about how after about one year and half I became a Linux Kernel Maintainer [of] the Bluetooth Subsystem.
 On the 2009's GSoC, I worked in important new feature in the kernel side of the Bluetooth stack.
 The work was too big and I wasn't able to finish it, then after some months a big company hired the company I worked with to have me finish that work.
 [Now] all work is merged in the Linux tree."

-Gustavo Padovan, BlueZ, GSoC Studnet 2009, 2010
+Gustavo Padovan, BlueZ, GSoC Student 2009, 2010

 **Stay connected**